blockfrost/blockfrost-for-slack/README.md

 When `hash-or-number` is omitted, information about latest block is retrieved.

-The output will include block hash, timestamp when the block was added to the chain, its block height within the blockchain, epoch and slot within that epoch, number of confirmations for the block, the total number of transactions included in the block, block size, pool that minted the block and total output and fees.
+The output will include:

+- block hash
+- timestamp when the block was added to the chain
+- its block height within the blockchain
+- epoch and slot within that epoch
+- number of confirmations for the block
+- the total number of transactions included in the block
+- block size
+- pool that minted the block
+- total output and fees

-Button "Show in Explorer" will redirect the user to an external blockchain explorer web page to provide more details about the block.
+Button "Open in Explorer" will redirect the user to an external blockchain explorer web page to provide more details about the block.

+#### `/pool <pool_id> [--network (mainnet | preview | preprod)] [--json]`

+The output of the `/pool <pool_id>` command, when invoked without the `--json` parameter, will display a visually formatted Slack message containing various details about the queried asset.

+The output will include:

+- Pool ID itself
+- Name of the pool if pool's metadata are available
+- URL to the pool's website if pool's metadata are available
+- Number of minted blocks
+- Number of delegators
+- Fixed cost and Margin
+- Committed pledge and active pledge
+- Saturation and live stake
+- Rewards account address
+- Owners account addresses
+- Buttons
+  - "Open in Explorer" - Redirects the user to an external blockchain explorer web page to provide more details about the stake pool.

 #### `/tx <hash> [--network (mainnet | preview | preprod)] [--json]`